CentreSecuriteIA/textbook/docs/Chapters/2-Risks/4-Misalignment-Risk-Case.md

 A terminal goal, also known as an “intrinsic goal”, is an objective that you have for its own sake.
 Think of these as things that you want just because you want them.
 There is no further asking why you want this.
 On the other hand, an instrumental goal is one that you pursue to increase your likelihood of achieving its terminal goals.

-**Instrumental Convergence Thesis**.
+**Instrumental Convergence Hypo****t****hesis**.
 Several instrumental values can be identified that are convergent in the sense that their attainment would increase the chances of the agent's goal being realized for a wide range of final goals and a wide range of situations, implying that these instrumental values are likely to be pursued by a broad spectrum of situated intelligent agents. ([source](https://www.amazon.com/Superintelligence-Dangers-Strategies-Nick-Bostrom/dp/1501227742))

 **“***You can't get the coffee if you're dead*" is Stuart Russell's short description to convey the notion of instrumental convergence.
 For such a robot, self-preservation would be an instrumental goal necessary to achieve the terminal goal of “fetching the coffee”.
 And not dying is instrumental to achieving many goals.
 Instrumental convergence is the idea that sufficiently advanced intelligent systems, with a wide variety of terminal goals, would discover similar instrumental goals, like self-preservation, goal integrity, resource acquisition, cognitive enhancement, etc. These are like sub-goals that are always useful.
 An example of this is money (or resources more generally).
 No matter what final goal you might have in life, it is always useful to have more resources as they increase the likelihood of you being able to achieve your final goal.
 This gives us an idea of what kinds of behaviors that even superintelligent AIs might end up displaying.